At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

 – The reintroduction projects for the European bison have been successful, but it is important to continue monitoring the species’ situation and protecting its habitat.

-Experience this unique adventure by planning your hunt in Poland in advance!
+Experience this unique adventure by planning your hunt in Belarus in advance!